-Claire Elphick - Conservation & Environment, Amazon Rainforest Conservation in Peru
+Claire Elphick - Conservation & Environment, Tropical Dry Forest Conservation in Peru

 Travel has always been of immense appeal to me so when it came to the time to choose my dissertation title for my Geography degree, my first thought was where could I go to do it.
 For me it was the ideal excuse to go somewhere extraordinary to carry out my field research and so the Amazon Rainforest instantly sprung to mind.
 Geography has always fascinated me and the opportunity provided by Projects Abroad to live in the rainforest for five weeks and carry out my fieldwork has proved only to further fuel both my passion for the subject and my love of travelling.
 My only regret is that I wasn't there longer.